METALS AND MINERALS OF CAELERETH - AN OVERVIEW

 There are the bright crystals dug with care from the sides of the mountains, or brought up from the magma-warmed pits of the Thergerim, polished and cloven by clever-handed gnomes.
 There are the shining ores and gnarled veins of metal, soon to be refined and transformed under dwarven hammers.
 The bounties of Earth are not easily delved, but they are worth the effort!

 Image description.
 A display box showing various common minerals of the world of Caelereth.
 From top left to the bottom right in the box: Malthanune, Fyrite, Herne and Orcalescent Crystal.
 Outside of the box you find Sandstone to the left and Indiquartz to the bottom right.
 Picture drawn by Bard Judith.

 The various kinds of metals and minerals currently known in the world of Caelereth are listed below (in alphabetic order):

-Blue Iron, Red Iron
+Black Iron, Blue Iron, Red Iron

 All forge-wrought variations on iron ore to produce different colours and levels of hardness/brittleness.
 Black is the hardest but also the most brittle, while red iron dents easily but rarely snaps. (‘Regular’, or ordinary grey iron, stands between blue and red.)
 Depending on the utility, or sometimes simple aesthetics, the Thergerim smith will choose which colour variant he desires by using different types of chemically-treated charcoal (available from the gnome alchymists), various sorts of quenching liquids (again, often in collaboration with gnome merchants), and possibly trace amounts of other metals.